Overview

 ---

-Without that export in hybrid mode, the page is prerendered at build time.
+Without that export, the page is prerendered at build time.
 Add it only when the page genuinely needs server rendering.
+This is the behavior the removed hybrid mode used to provide.

 Use output: 'server' when most routes are dynamic